 - You receive tax relief at your marginal rate on personal contributions (subject to HMRC limits and your tax status).

-- Your pension fund accumulates free of income tax or capital gains tax for the chance of greater growth.
+- Your pension fund accumulates free of income tax, dividend tax or capital gains tax for the chance of greater growth.

-- Up to 25% of your pension fund (subject to lifetime allowance) may be taken as a tax-free cash sum at retirement.
+- Up to 25% of your pension fund (subject to HMRC limits) may be taken as a tax-free cash sum at retirement.
 Additional lump sums may be taken subject to tax.

-- You do not have to actually retire from work to take your benefits (vesting) – a pension may normally be vested at any time after your 55th birthday, although there are plans to raise this age to 57.
+- You do not have to actually retire from work to take your benefits (vesting) – a pension may normally be vested at any time after your 55th birthday, although there are plans to raise this age to 58 as the state pension age rises.

 - You need not buy an annuity from an insurance company but can draw an income from your fund while keeping full investment control.
 This is called Income Drawdown and there are different rules depending upon when payments began and how much is being drawn.